lekhrajdinkar/data-engineer/docs/99_more/02_interview_behaviour/04_leadership+Delegation.md

 ### 2. calculated risk
 - share_qty | t+2
 - UMC : quick fix - added feature to stage file and update it then release it
-    - created endpoints to stage and manually publish.
+    - create endpoints to stage and manually publish.
     - Documented steps. since  manual steps so risk

 ### 3. Simplified Complex Problem